 relax. not panic.

 I try to handle stress with the most possible way of completing work by stability of mind and error free result.

 As everyone else I am also stressed.
 But always in normal ranges.
 I think that a bit stress allows me to be more productive under certain circumnstances.
 Eventhough I can handle with stress succesfully when I feel that I am too stressed which happens very rarely I just take a few deep breaths and I am able to continue with what I was doing effectively.

-14. What previous experience do you have as an Equity Trader?
+15. Do you have previous experience as an Equity Trader?